pszponder/blog-articles/control-flow/conditional-statements.md

 Conditional statements enable a program to select one out of 2 or more possible execution paths depending on the current conditions.

-Loops enable the program to repeat a piece of code for a specified (or unspecified) amount of time.
+Loops on the other hand enable the program to repeat a piece of code for a specified (or unspecified) amount of time.

 ## Truthy and Falsy